(Last updated on August 5, 2024.)

 Export MusicXML exports a MusicXML of the active score.

-Export MusicXML Staff Note exports a MusicXML file with note names which appears as lyrics on MuseScore.
-Staff Note check box in Part Dialog output control must be checked as well.
+Export MusicXML With Note Names in Lyrics exports a MusicXML file with note names that appears as lyrics on MuseScore.
+Note Names in Lyrics check box in Part Dialog output control must be checked as well.
+(For each notation style, only a (or some) typical font is used.
+Doremi and some other notation styles do not output note names.)

 Export PDF/SVG